shargisbkk/CTI-Aggregator/README.md

 ### Options
 ```
 --pages N    Limit to N pages per feed (default 0 = all pages).
 Use for testing.
---feed activity      Fetch only the public activity feed
---feed subscribed    Fetch only pulses from users you follow
 ```

 ## ThreatFox (abuse.ch)